 Vue.js is one of such JS frameworks.
-It was invented by Evan You, a former software developer at Google, around 7 years ago.
+It was invented by Evan You, a former software developer at Google.
 While working for the tech giant, You faced a problem: there was no way to build prototypes of feature-rich user interfaces quickly.
-The technologies available at that time (Angular.js and Backbone.js) were too complicated and mainly targeted at enterprise-grade projects.
+The technologies available around a decade ago (Angular.js and Backbone.js) were too complicated and mainly targeted at enterprise-grade projects.
 Here is how Evan himself describes the situation in a documentary about his brainchild (from approximately 4:50).

 This prompted You to experiment with new ways of building UI prototypes.
 In 2013, the new technology saw the light of day.
 Originally, You wanted to call it Seed.js, but that name was already taken on npm.
 He looked for another and ended up with Vue.
 Watch the same documentary (from approximately 6:14) to learn how exactly You coined this name.

 6 Questions You Might Ask a Vue.js Developer Before Hiring One

 The main purpose of Vue.js is building UI prototypes fast.
 Besides, the framework is perfect for adding interactive visual elements and animations to existing sites and apps.

 Another important function of Vue.js is creating single-page applications, or SPAs.
 As the name suggests, an SPA contains just one page.
 It’s loaded from a server to a user’s computer once.
 Then, it only updates the data it receives from the server and sends data back.
 No complete reload of the page, that is HTML, CSS, and JS code, is necessary.

 This contrasts with the conventional multi-page approach, wherein to retrieve one page, the client sends one request to a server.
 The image below illustrates the traditional and SPA approaches.